 Basketball was a game I loved the day I picked up a ball, and have been very fortunate that it has exposed me to many places, people, experiences, and opportunities.

 Of course, hindsight is always 20/20, but this is a big reason I love what I do now!
 Here's a bit about my story, and five lessons learned.
-My advice?
-Learn them and start actively working on them now, they make a tremendous impact not only as an athlete, but in your life.

 The Imperfectly Perfect Journey